Round Trip Mileage: 11.5 miles

 Superlatives abound when describing Mauna Kea: the highest mountain in the Pacific Rim; the tallest sea mountain in the world, rising 33,000 feet from the ocean floor; the highest lake in the Pacific Rim and the only alpine lake in Hawai’i; the highest mountain in the state of Hawai’i and the Big Island.
 Mauna Kea, literally white mountain, is actually a shortened version of Mauna a Wakea, which links the mountain to the sky god Wakea.
-Mauna Kea rises to an elevation of 13,796 feet above sea level and is comprised of many cinder cones near its summit.
-While there is a road to the summit (4WD) and several summit astronomical observatories on the summit, most of this mountain is untamed and wild.
+Mauna Kea rises to an elevation of 13,803 feet above sea level and is comprised of many cinder cones near its summit.
+While there is a road to the summit (4WD) and several astronomical observatories there, most of this mountain is untamed and wild.
 Hiking to its summit requires substantial effort and above average hiking skills, although the trail is relatively easy from a climber’s perspective.

 Once you reach the 12,000’ mark, the terrain starts to ease a bit and you can begin to spot the summit cinder cone, identified by the road cutting across it.
 This part of the trail is otherworldly, with staggering colors and multiple cinder cones.
 You’ll likely be thousands of feet above the clouds below.
 Take a look toward Hilo -- it’s probably raining down there.

 Persevere through the 13,000 foot mark and spot the trail to Lake Waiau.
 This short diversion is well worth your effort.
 Contained within the Pu’u Waiau cinder cone at an altitude of 13,022 feet, this lake is the highest in the Pacific Basin and the Big Island.
 The lake is very shallow, and is a site that is sacred to the Hawaiian people.
 Stay away from the lake and do not disturb religious offerings around the lake.
 Radiocarbon dating of samples at the bottom of the lake indicate that it was clear of ice 12,600 years ago.
 What feeds this lake?
 For some reason, water collects in the basin created by the erosion of Pu'u Waiau.
 The reason why it does not percolate so easily into the lava rock like water does throughout the rest of the island is unknown.
 Two theories attempt an explanation: either sulfurous steam altered the volcanic ash to low-permeability clay soil; or explosive interactions between rising magma and water (phreatic eruptions) formed exceptionally fine ash that also would reduce the permeability of the lake bed.
 Regardless, sit and marvel at this lake sitting in such a dry, unforgiving place.